mihir09/SplitIt/README.md

 - **Bill Management**: Users can easily add, edit, and delete bills.
 Each bill can be associated with a description, amount, and the members involved in the expense.

 - **Expense Splitting**: SplitIt calculates how much each member owes or is owed based on the bills and the members involved.
-It simplifies the process of dividing expenses evenly among group members.
+It simplifies the process of dividing expenses evenly with a participant-based splitting mechanism for spliting exclusively among involved members, guaranteeing a tailored and accurate financial management experience without impacting others.

 - **Balance Settlement**: Users can settle balances among group members, making it easy to track who owes money and who is owed.